Sodbo/shared_heredity/03_lipids/README.md

 ## 10_2_joint_clumping_and_enrichment_maxh.R
 This script runs clumping for original traits and MaxH and find shared hits.
 This script also generates ROC-curve and calculates AUC-value.

+## 12_start_gc_correction.sh
+This script sources p_correction_for_gc.sh script and sets command line variables (original traits and shared heredity are mentioned).

+## p_correction_for_gc.sh
+This script obtains parameters for genomic control correction for traits set as command line variables.
+The script is written for GWAS-Map database.